William Henry Walenn: Biography

 Between 1868 and 1880, several mathematical papers of Walenn's, on "Unitates" and methods of checking calculations by means of these, were published in the Phil.
 Mag.
 He died at his residence, 9 Carleton Road, Tufnell Park, on 20 September 1896, after a long illness.

+Musical family

+Walenn's wife, Skene Charlotte (née Barth, 1837-1927) was musically trained but did not perform professionally, though her sister was the operatic soprano Alice Barth.
+Nevertheless, her interest led to many of her 15 children choosing music as a profession.
+Of them, Arthur, Herbert, Gerald and Dorothea formed the Walenn String Quartet in the 1890s.
+The annual Walenn Chamber Concerts series began in 1896.